-The Planning Board shall require site plans to be submitted to it for review by any applicant seeking any of the following:
+The Planning Board shall require site plans to be submitted for review by any applicant seeking any of the following, unless qualifying for projects or activities allowed under section B or C above.

 - 1. The construction of any non-residential use or multi-family dwellings. - 2.
 The conversion or enlargement of existing non-residential or multi-family uses.
 The Planning Board shall consider the size and proportion of any building addition when determining whether site plan review is required. - 3.
 Any change of use to a building or site which does not have an approved site plan.
 The Planning Board may, at its discretion, waive this requirement if there is no anticipated impact on traffic, off-street parking, drainage, municipal services, or the surrounding neighborhood. - 4.
 Approval Required.
 Prior to land clearing, excavation, site preparation, construction or any other such activity may begin on a site, and before any permit for such activities may be issued, final approval of the Site Plan is required as evidenced by the recording of the approved plan(s) at the Rockingham County of Registry of Deeds.
 All activity on the site shall be performed in accordance with the approval.
 (Amended 1/4/00)